ssiwan/kmt/README.md

 ## Architectural Description / Code Flow

-The DHS KMT is built using the JHipster framework http://spring.io/blog/2015/02/10/introducing-jhipster.
-JHipster is an open source project providing an integrated platform and development tools.
-The DHS KMT is configured with Spring Boot java base, MySQL database, and Angular.js client.
+The DHS KMT is built using Angular 4 and Spring Boot framework.
+The project scaffolding was created using the JHipster  https://www.jhipster.tech/, it is an open source project providing development tools and production ready generators.
+The DHS KMT is a modern web app, responsive, arcti Spring Boot java base, MySQL database, and Angular.js client.
 The DHS KMT is deployed on Pivotal Cloud Foundry (PCF).

 ## DHSKnowledgeManagement Development How-To's